Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Introduction

 To the best of our knowledge, there are relatively few existing results on the self-normalized concentration of vector-valued processes.
-De la Pe\~na \citep{victor2009theory} leverage the above-mentioned method of mixtures alongside Ville's inequality to bound the probability that the self-normalized random vector $V_{t}^{-1/2}S_t \in \R^d$ belongs to some mixture-dependent convex set.
-These bounds are, in particular, not closed form, and their asymptotic rate of growth is unclear.
+De la Pe\~na \citep{victor2009theory} leverage the above-mentioned method of mixtures alongside Ville's inequality to bound the probability that the self-normalized random vector $V_{t}^{-1/2}S_t$ belongs to some mixture-dependent convex set $\Gamma_t \subset \R^d$.
+These bounds are, in particular, not closed form, and it is also unclear how to translate said bounds into finite sample bounds on $\|V_t^{-1/2}S_t\|$.
 Our bounds, instead, directly provide time-uniform bounds on the process $(\|V_t^{-1/2}S_t\|)_{t \geq 0}$ in terms of relatively simple function of the variance process $(V_t)_{t \geq 0}$.
-In particular, we use our bounds to derive a multivariate law of the iterated logarithm that is tight in terms of dependence on $V_t$ and the ambient dimension $d$ up to small, absolute, known constants.
-While \citet{de2007pseudo, victor2009theory} do provide an asymptotic LIL for vector processes, it hides an unknown constant and lacks explicit dependence on the dimension $d$.
+In the same paper, the aforementioned authors also prove an asymptotic law of the iterated logarithm for self-normalized, vector-valued processes, which is stated in terms of the maximum eigenvalue and condition number of $V_t$.
+Unfortunately, these bounds are weak in that they only capture asymptotic rate of growth up to a \textit{random} constant.
+Using our bounds, we are able to derive a multivariate law of the iterated logarithm that is tight in terms of dependence on $V_t$ and the ambient dimension $d$ up to small, absolute, known constants.

 In the case where the increments of $(S_t)_{t \geq 0}$ satisfy a sub-Gaussian condition, significantly more is known about vector-valued self-normalized concentration. \citet{abbasi2011improved} provide a clean bound on $\|V_t^{-1/2}S_t\|$ in terms of $\log\det(V_t)$ using an argument that directly follows from an earlier, method-of-mixtures based argument of \citet{de2007pseudo}.
 First, our bounds are significantly more general than those of \citet{abbasi2011improved} and \citet{de2007pseudo}, because ours apply to \emph{general} sub-$\psi$ processes.
 Additionally, our bounds grow proportionally to $\log\log\gamma_{\max}(V_t)$ and $\log\kappa(V_t)$ ($\gamma_{\max}$ and $\kappa$ represent maximum eigenvalue and condition number respectively, defined later).
 Thus, even in the setting of sub-Gaussian increments with predictable covariance, our results are not directly comparable in general.
 We believe deriving log-determinant rate inequalities for general sub-$\psi$ processes is an interesting open problem, but leave it for future work.